 We provide a tax-qualified 401(k) plan to all active employees that provides for both employer and employee contributions.
 Under this plan, employees may contribute a portion of their eligible cash compensation to the plan.
-We provide a company match of 50% of an employee's contributions, up to a maximum of 4% of the employee's annual salary.
+We provide a company match of 50% on the first 4% of an employee's contributions, up to a maximum of 2% of the employee's annual salary.